smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

     - See the table _Activating apps during active AUDIO_SOURCE or EMBEDDED_NAVI event_

 - Given that a system supports audio mixing ("MixingAudioSupported" = true at .ini file), then:
-    - If there is a navigation app in (FULL/LIMITED, AUDIBLE) and SDL receives `OnEventChanged(AUDIO_SOURCE, isActive=true)`, then SDL will change the navigation app's state to (LIMITED, AUDIBLE)
+    - If there is a navigation app in (FULL/LIMITED, AUDIBLE, STREAMABLE) and SDL receives `OnEventChanged(AUDIO_SOURCE, isActive=true)`, then SDL will change the navigation app's state to (LIMITED, AUDIBLE, STREAMABLE)
-    - If there is a navigation app that is in (LIMITED, AUDIBLE) due to an active AUDIO_SOURCE event, and SDL receives `SDL.ActivateApp(appID_of_navigation_app)`, then SDL will change the navigation app's state to (FULL, AUDIBLE).
+    - If there is a navigation app that is in (LIMITED, AUDIBLE, STREAMABLE) due to an active AUDIO_SOURCE event, and SDL receives `SDL.ActivateApp(appID_of_navigation_app)`, then SDL will change the navigation app's state to (FULL, AUDIBLE, STREAMABLE).
     - If SDL receives `OnEventChanged(EMBEDDED_NAVI, isActive=true)`, SDL changes any media app in (LIMITED, AUDIBLE) to (LIMITED, ATTENUATED).
 After the EMBEDDED_NAVI event ends, SDL changes the media app's state to (LIMITED, AUDIBLE).
 !!!